quicwg/base-drafts/draft-ietf-quic-transport.md

 In the absence of these mechanisms, QUIC endpoints SHOULD NOT send IP packets larger than 1280 octets.
-Assuming the minimum IP header size, this results in a UDP payload length of 1232 octets for IPv6 and 1252 octets for IPv4.
+Assuming the minimum IP header size, this results in a QUIC packet size of 1232 octets for IPv6 and 1252 octets for IPv4.

 QUIC endpoints that implement any kind of PMTU discovery SHOULD maintain an estimate for each combination of local and remote IP addresses (as each pairing